Last updated on July 9, 2020

 These chords are all second inversion, which means the 5th is the lowest note instead of the root.
 Learn them systematically as we did in Part 1, paying close attention to making the least amount of movements possible as you switch from chord to chord.

-Here’s another set of 2nd inversion chords, this time on the 5-4-3-2 string set.
+Here’s another set of 2nd inversion chords for the harmonized major scale, this time on the 5-4-3-2 string set.
 Keep an eye on where the root note is to make finding these chords easier and notice that the fingering is the same for all the chords.

 1st Inversion Chords